 Nessebar is only half an hour away from Burgas, and with it being such a popular destination, there are several bus companies running along the route.

 The Old Town has seen Thracian, Greek, Roman, Medieval and Renaissance history.
 There are also many churches for such a small area, some of which lie in ruins that still feel very much part of the town around them.
-I simply adored wandering the small, cobbled streets, with all the historical detail surrounding me.
+I simply adored wandering the small, cobbled streets, with all the historical detail surrounding me, and there are also walking tours available.
 Definitely one of my favourite places on this Bulgaria itinerary.

 Veliko Târnovo